Why the World Has Fallen in Love with Japanese Ramen

 Star flavors and styles of ramen all evolve over the years and can vary depending on what part of the country they come from.
 From the north to the south and from island to mainland, each area takes ramen to a whole new level.
 While Sapporo stakes its claim on the famed miso ramen, Hakata celebrates that magical milky pork bone Tonkotsu broth.
-With so many satisfying regional styles, here is a handful you may want to explore…
+With so many satisfying regional styles, here are some other types of ramen you'd probably like to explore...

 1) Sapporo Miso Ramen